Talking with Kids about Adoption

 Creating a Family has many resources on how kids understand adoption at different ages and how to talk about adoption with kids to help you every step of the way.
 A few we think you will find particularly helpful are:

-- Talking About Adoption at Different Ages and Developmental Stages (1 hr radio interview with an adoption therapist)
+- Talking with Young Children About Adoption and Birth Parents (1 hr. radio interview with adoption experts)

 - Talking About Adoption, Part 1: 0-5 Year Olds (blog)